serverhorror/brain/notes/misc.as-a-software-developer.md

 ---
 id: zho46odindd4qag9tiq8ijo
-title: As a Software Developer
+title: As a software developer
 desc: ''
 updated: 1670681747790
 created: 1670681680390
 ---

-# As a software developer

 by _[Lohn “Human Terror” Hochstein @norootcause](https://twitter.com/norootcause/status/1475518692041510915?s=12)_

 As a Software developer, you may be called upon to perform some of these tasks in your career.
 How well a CS degree prepares you for these tasks (and whether it even should prepare you for these) is left as an exercise to the reader.